Wollert Konow (prime minister)

 Wollert Konow (16 August 1845 – 15 March 1924) was the prime minister of Norway from 1910 to 1912.
 He was the leader of a coalition cabinet.
 Konow's time as prime minister saw the extension of accident insurance to seamen in 1911.

 Background

-Konow was born in the borough of Fana in the city of Bergen, Norway.
+Konow was born in Fana Municipality (now part of Bergen Municipality) in Norway.
 He was the son of Wollert Konow (1809–1881) and Marie Louise Oehlenschläger (1818–1910).
 His father was a writer and elected official.
 In 1842 his parents had purchased the historic Stend Manor in Fana where Wollert Konow was born.
 Wollert Konow was a grandson of the noted Danish poet and playwright Adam Oehlenschlager (1779–1850).

 He was a student at Bergen Cathedral School.
 After graduating in 1864, Konow went to the Royal Frederick University in Christiania.
 He began to study law which he never completed.
-In 1868, he started a school at Halsnøy in Sunnhordland where he was both teacher and head manager until 1872.
+In 1868, he started a school at Halsnøya in Sunnhordland where he was both teacher and head manager until 1872.
 In 1873 Konow took over operation of the mill at Stend and expanded the estate by acquiring neighboring properties.